kjolley/BIGSdb_documentation/dbase_setup.rst

   * Overrides the maximum number of sequences (records x loci) that can be included in an Microreact job.
 Default: 100,000 (this can also be set globally in bigsdb.conf).

+* microreact_token

+  * Define the account token.
+Required to enable the plugin.

 * microreact_year_field